Skip to main content

 • \( \omega_{0} \) : fundamental angular frequency

-• \( n\omega_{0} \) : harmonic frequencies
+• \( n\omega_{0} \) : angular harmonic frequencies

 Thus:

-• n =1 gives the fundamental frequency
+• n =1 gives the fundamental harmonic

 • n > 1 gives the higher harmonics